7 Beams

 Click to expand

-Specifically, we saw in Section 7.2 that \(\frac{dV}{dx}=w\) and \(\frac{dM}{dx}=V\).
-That is, the change in shear with respect to x (i.e. the slope of the shear diagram at any given point) is equal to any applied distributed load at that point and the change in bending moment with respect to x (i.e. the slope of the bending moment diagram at any given point) is equal to the shear force at that point.
+Specifically, Section 7.2 showed that \(\frac{dV}{dx}=w\) and \(\frac{dM}{dx}=V\).
+That is, the slope of the shear force diagram at any point equals the applied distributed load at that point, and the slope of the bending moment diagram at any point equals the shear force at that point.

 When the loading is relatively simple, consisting of concentrated forces, concentrated moments, and uniformly distributed loads, we can use geometry to find the area of the load and shear diagrams since the shapes are simple.
-Example 7.3 and Example 7.4 illustrate this method.
+Example 7.4 and Example 7.5 illustrate this method.

 Summary